ManojTella/Circulate-the-values-of-N-variables/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
-create the program
+Create the program.
 ### Step 2:
-assign the list
+Assign the list.
 ### Step 3:
-Get the value from the user for the number of rotation
+Get the value from the user for the number of rotation.
 ### Step 4:
-Using the slicing concept rotate the list
+Using the slicing concept rotate the list.

 ### Step 5:
-display the output of the program
+Display the output of the program.
 ### Step 6:
-end the program
+End the program.
 ## Program:
 ```
 #Program to circulate N values.